 Frequently asked questions

 Visit our webpage of frequently asked questions about COVID-19 and how it affects the NDIS services and supports you receive.
-We will continue to update these over time.

 Easy read resources

 The Australian Human Rights Commission has issued an Easy Read resource [PDF] that explains what your human rights are and why they are important during the COVID-19 pandemic.